-Advice for students on choosing a bank account, opening a bank account and managing student finances.
+Advice for international students on choosing a bank account, opening a bank account and managing student finances.

-It is essential to have a bank, building society or post office account to help you manage your finances while you are a student.
-If you are an eligible UK student you will receive your student finance instalments straight into your bank account.
+It is essential to have a bank, building society or post office account to help you manage your finances whilst you are a student.

 The Money matters guide will help you understand your financial contract with UWE Bristol and our processes.

 The information contained in this guide is accurate at the date of publication (August 2020).